 The DZP anemometer consists of two parts – the sensor head itself (see image above and which has an overall height of about 120mm or 5″) and then a short (300mm) and slim (16mm) primary mounting pole (not shown).
 The recess on the bottom of the sensor head fits on to the primary pole, which can then be attached to a larger main mounting pole to locate the anemometer at the preferred measurement height.
 Mounting the DZP unit is described in detail in the DZP instruction manual to ensure that the unit is accurately aligned north-south as a direction reference.

 The ultrasonic transducers can be seen in the underside of the upper element of the sensor head.
-The signal cable from the anemometer is identical to the standard VP2 6410 unit (other than being 5m long rather than 12m) and terminates in an RJ11 connector exactly as for the 6410.
+The signal cable from the anemometer is identical to the standard VP2 6410 unit (now also including a 12m cable as standard) and terminates in an RJ11 connector exactly as for the 6410.
 The DZP anemometer is therefore exactly plug-compatible with the 6410 and other than the different look and mounting arrangements it is simply plugged into the wind socket on the ISS circuit board exactly the same as with the 6410 anemometer.
 In addition to being electrically compatible, the DZP’s data interface is also designed to mimic the standard 6410 anemometer exactly – the SIM circuit board will notice no difference at all to the 6410.

 The DZP model is fully self-powered with a small solar panel on the upper face of the anemometer(see image left) and a rechargeable lithium LiFePO4 14500 battery in the stem of the unit, which can be replaced when it eventually reaches the end of its long life.
 The internal circuitry in the DZP has a minimal current consumption and a new battery will power the unit for over 3 weeks in complete darkness.